chrischenyc/url-shortener-cdk-typescript/README.md

 - `yarn`          - install dependencies
 - `cdk bootstrap` - if you haven't got stack `CDKToolkit` deployed on CloudFormation
-- `cdk deploy`    - deploy this stack `UrlShortenerStack` to your default AWS account/region
+- `cdk deploy`    - deploy the dev version of this stack `UrlShortenerStack-dev` to your default AWS account/region
+- `ENV=prod cdk deploy`    - deploy the production version of this stack `UrlShortenerStack-prod` to your default AWS account/region